Course Missive

 On very rare occasions, we may have to cancel or reschedule a TA hour session due to external circumstances.
 These will be announced on Ed, and changes will be reflected on the course calendar.

-The professor also holds office hours each week; these are also hybrid.
+The professor also holds office hours each week.

 Public Health